 The Medicaid Drug Utilization Review (DUR) Program promotes patient safety through state-administered utilization management tools and systems that interface with CMS’ Medicaid Management Information Systems (MMIS).
 Medicaid DUR is a two-phase process that is conducted by the Medicaid state agencies.
 In the first phase (prospective DUR) the state’s Medicaid agency’s electronic monitoring system screens prescription drug claims to identify problems such as therapeutic duplication, drug-disease contraindications, incorrect dosage or duration of treatment, drug allergy and clinical misuse or abuse.
 The second phase (retrospective DUR) involves ongoing and periodic examination of claims data to identify patterns of fraud, abuse, gross overuse, or medically unnecessary care and implements corrective action when needed.

-On an annual basis, states are required to report on their state’s prescribing habits, cost savings generated from their DUR programs and their program’s operations, including adoption of new innovative DUR practices via the Medicaid Drug Utilization Review Annual Report Survey.
-On May19, 2014, CMS sent the Newly Revised Medicaid Drug Utilization Review Annual Report Survey [PDF] to each state.
+On an annual basis, states are required to report on their state’s prescribing habits, cost savings generated from their DUR programs and their program’s operations, including adoption of new innovative DUR practices via the Medicaid Drug Utilization Review Annual Report.
+On July 1, 2016, CMS sent the Newly Revised Medicaid Drug Utilization Review Annual Report Survey to each state.
 This new survey has an expanded Fraud, Waste and Abuse section, new questions in the Prescription Drug Monitoring Program section and questions regarding state Managed Care Organizations.
-For the states’ convenience in completing the FFY 2014 DUR annual report, an NDC and Drug Category file extracted from the fourth quarter 2014 Medicaid Drug product data file is provided.
-The previous version of the DUR survey may still be viewed at Medicaid Drug Utilization Review Annual Report Survey [PDF].
+For the states’ convenience in completing the FFY 2016 DUR annual report, an NDC and Drug Category file extracted from the fourth quarter 2016 Medicaid Drug product data file is provided.
+View the previous version of the Medicaid Drug Utilization Review Annual Report.

 42 CFR Subpart K – Drug Use Review (DUR) Program and Electronic Claims Management System for Outpatient Drug Claims, Section 456.700-456.725, provides the requirements for the DUR program.